electron/electron/docs/styleguide.md

 ## API History

-An "API History" block is a YAML code block encapsulated by a HTML comment that should be placed directly after the Markdown header for a class or method, like so:
+An "API History" block is a YAML code block encapsulated by an HTML comment that should be placed directly after the Markdown header for a class or method, like so:

 `````markdown